Series Land Rovers

 years as military orders increased, the Bronze Green

-that the military prefered became the standard colour
+that the military preferred became the standard colour

 Land Rover factory as standard but were modified